itsfrank/MinecraftHDL/markdown/GETTING_STARTED.md

     Copy the MinecraftHDL JAR in the mods directory in there

 4. *** **Mac OSX Only** *** Install yosys (yosys is an open source verilog synthesis tool)
-    Open a terminal window - Press CMD + Space and type `Terminal`
+    Open a terminal window: Press CMD + Space and type `Terminal`

     Install Homebrew (skip if already installed):
     `$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`